1337hero/boldandadventurous.com/_posts/2015-12-19-our-diy-lithium-battery-upgrade-pt-1.md

 I chose to go with GBS Cells and used Elite Power Solutions since they had a dealer in Yuma, AZ when I was there.

 Also, AMSolar is selling a “kit” for RVers.
 Their kit includes cells from Sinopoly.
 And includes a BMS and Sense boards from Clean Power Auto.
 The kit includes all necessary wires and cables in a convenient package.
+However there are some disadvantages to AMSolar's approach.

 <img src="https://scontent-lax3-1.xx.fbcdn.net/hphotos-xfa1/v/t1.0-9/1014109_1515854285377600_203220778352229125_n.png?oh=7f77112a76a1e05e3675f3d6ae9d0b6e&oe=57108401" alt="AMSolar Lithium Batteries">

-## Battery Management System
+## The Battery Management System

 Lithiums need some special care when used.
-And because of this, you’ll want to buy a battery management system (BMS).
+And because of this, you’ll need to buy a battery management system (BMS).

 The purpose of a BMS is to protect the lithium cells in the event of over voltage or under voltage conditions.
 Two scenarios that may cause damage to the cells.